-On September 29 the Church honors the holy Archangels.
-Although there are believed to be seven archangels (Tobit 12:15, Rev. 8:2), only these three are mentioned by name in the Catholic Bible:
+On September 29th the Church honors the Holy Archangels.
+Although there are believed to be seven archangels (based on Tobit 12:15 and Rev. 8:2), only these three are mentioned by name in the Catholic Bible:

 Only one of them, St. Michael, is specifically called an archangel in Scripture.
-According to Catholic tradition, the archangels are an order of angels within a hierarchy of angelic hosts: there are nine orders, or choirs, of angels.
+According to Catholic tradition, the archangels are an order of angels within a hierarchy of angelic hosts.
+In all, there are nine ranks, or choirs, of angelic beings.

 1) Angels, 2) Archangels, 3) Virtues, 4) Powers, 5) Principalities, 6) Dominions, 7) Thrones, 8) Cherubim, and 9) Seraphim.

 The nine choirs of angels are broken into three groups of three, but beyond this basic organization there is not much more in Sacred Tradition about the specific duties and distinctions of these mysterious creatures of God.

 According to this chart, it may be surprising that the archangels are one of the lowest ranks of angelic creatures.
 Archangels are called such because their choir is above that of the lowest angels (among these are our Guardian Angels), therefore they are referred to as the “princes” of the angels that rank beneath them.